olusoladavid/my-diary/README.md

 ## Technologies

-- Nodejs
+- Nodejs (with ExpressJS)
-- Express
-- Mocha (with Chai as assertion library)
+- Test Driven Development (with Mocha, Chai as assertion library)
-- Babel (ES6+ to ES5 transpilation)
+- ES6+ Javascript (using Babel for ES6+ to ES5 transpilation)
-- ESLint (with Airbnb style guide)
+- Code linting (with ESLint and Airbnb style guide)

 ## API Endpoints